 What percentage of end-user traffic is SSL encrypted?

-Google estimates that 95% of its traffic users have encryption protocol.
+Google estimates that 95% of its traffic users have encryption protocols.

 What percentage of websites are currently SSL?